-I completed my PhD thesis on migration to the Arab Gulf States in Arabic fiction in 2020 and I am currently an Early Career Fellow at the Institute of Advanced Study at the University of Warwick.
+I completed my PhD thesis on migration to the Arab Gulf States in Arabic fiction in 2021 and was an Early Career Fellow at the Institute of Advanced Study at the University of Warwick in 2020-2021.

 I taught on the EN122 Modes of Reading module in 2017/2018 and on the EN123 Modern World Literatures module in 2018/2019.